Global Models for Time Series Forecasting: A Simulation Study: Forecasting Framework

 \subsubsection{Feed-Forward Neural Networks}

 An FFNN can be described as the most basic type of an NN.
 The neurons within a single layer of an FFNN have no feedback connections as in an RNN and the neurons of each layer feed their outputs directly into the next immediate layer of the stack.
 Thus, FFNNs, when used for forecasting problems as described here, do not differentiate between individual time series as an RNN, since they do not have per-series states that propagate towards the end of the series.
-FFNNs can only distinguish between windows in a moving window scheme later explained in detail under Section \ref{sec:moving_window_scheme}.
+FFNNs can only distinguish between windows when used in a moving window scheme.
+The basic architecture of an FFNN is as illustrated in Figure \ref{fig:ffnn_architecture}.

-The layers that we use in the FFNNs are fully connected.
-Figure \ref{fig:ffnn_architecture} depicts the general architecture of the FFNNs used in this study.
-In Figure \ref{fig:ffnn_architecture}, $m$ and $n$ denote the input and output window sizes, respectively, where $l$ indicates the total number of layers including the output layer.
-As shown in Figure \ref{fig:ffnn_architecture}, the number of nodes in the input and output layers correspond to the input and output sizes of the windows.

-Equation \ref{eqn:ffnn_neuron} defines the functionality of the $i^{th}$ neuron of layer $j$ in an FFNN where $z^{j}_i, b^{j}_{i}, a^{j}_i \in \mathbb{R}$ and $w^{j}_{i}, A^{j-1} \in \mathbb{R} ^ {k_{j-1}}$.
-Here, $k_{j-1}$ denotes the number of hidden nodes in layer $j-1$ of the FFNN. $w^{j}_{i}$ and $b^{j}_{i}$ are the weights vector and the bias of the neuron, respectively. $A^{j-1}$ are the final outputs at the $j-1$ layer, $z^{j}_i$ is the output from the linear mapping and $a^{j}_i$ is the final output from the neuron.
-Therefore, Equation \ref{eqn:ffnn_neuron_linear_map} is simply a linear function of the outputs of the previous layer whereas the activation function $f$ in Equation \ref{eqn:ffnn_neuron_activation_fn} introduces the non-linearity into the model.
-Although there are many options for this activation function, in our study we use the $tanh$ function.
-Equation \ref{eqn:ffnn_layer} depicts the same functionality as in Equation \ref{eqn:ffnn_neuron}, but on the whole layer instead of just one neuron.
-In Equation \ref{eqn:ffnn_layer}, $ Z^{j}, B^{j}, A^{j} \in \mathbb{R} ^ {k_j}$, and $k_j$ indicates the number of hidden nodes in layer $j$ of the FFNN. $W^{j} \in \mathbb{R} ^ {k_{j} \times k_{j-1}}$ is the weight matrix of layer $j$ of the FFNN and $A^{j-1} \in \mathbb{R} ^ {k_{j-1}}$ is as in Equation \ref{eqn:ffnn_neuron}.

 The FFNNs used for this study are implemented with version $2.0$ of the Tensorflow open-source deep learning framework~\citep{tensorflow2015-whitepaper}.